Alex Meret: Napoli

 On 5 July 2018, Meret signed with Napoli until 30 June 2023.
 The transfer fee agreed with Udinese was reported as €35 million.
 He made his European debut on 14 February 2019, in a 3–1 away win over FC Zürich in the first leg of the round of 32 of the Europa League.

-He was initially often used in a rotational role along with David Ospina during his first two seasons with Napoli; however, under the club's new manager Gennaro Gattuso, he was relegated to the bench up until the season break due to the COVID-19 pandemic in March 2020, as the coach favoured the Colombian shot-stopper due to his superior ability with the ball at his feet.
-Due to a suspension to Ospina, however, Meret started in the 2020 Coppa Italia Final against Juventus on 17 June; following a goalless draw after regulation time, Meret saved Paulo Dybala's spot kick, helping his team earn a 4–2 penalty shoot-out victory.
-Subsequently, Meret ended up in the rotation with Ospina again, starting every second match on average until the end of the season.
-This rotational role was maintained in the following 2020–21 season, with Ospina and Meret taking turns every other match in the Europa League, Serie A and Coppa Italia.
+During his first two seasons with Napoli, he was frequently used in a rotational role alongside David Ospina.
+However, under the club's new manager Gennaro Gattuso, he found himself relegated to the bench until the season break due to the COVID-19 pandemic in March 2020.
+The coach favoured the Colombian shot-stopper due to his superior ability with the ball at his feet.
+Following a suspension to Ospina, Meret started in the 2020 Coppa Italia Final against Juventus on 17 June.
+After a goalless draw in regulation time, Meret saved Paulo Dybala's spot kick, contributing to his team's 4–2 penalty shoot-out victory.
+Subsequently, Meret found himself back in rotation with Ospina, starting about half of the matches until the end of the season.
+This rotational role continued into the following 2020–21 season, with Ospina and Meret alternating every other match in the Europa League, Serie A, and Coppa Italia.
+However, in the next season, Meret assumed the role as the second goalkeeper in the league for the majority of the season under the new coach Luciano Spalletti.
+He was the first-choice keeper in the UEFA Europa League and the Coppa Italia.

+In the subsequent 2022–23 season, Meret regained the role as the starting goalkeeper for Napoli after Ospina departed the club.
+He played the majority of the games in Serie A and the Champions League, playing a crucial role in winning the first scudetto in 33 years and reaching the quarterfinals of the Champions League.